ParaCoToUl/noarr-pipelines/docs/compute-node.md

 ## Custom compute node extension

-This section describes how you could make your own extended compute node, like the `AsyncComputeNode` or the `CudaComputeNode`.
+This section describes how we could make our own extended compute node, like the `AsyncComputeNode` or the `CudaComputeNode`.

 First, we need to diferentiate between two users of a compute node: